KowserHassan/KH-DevOpsJourney/linux/notes/README.md

 There are 2 ways to represent file permissions:
 1. symbolic
 2. numeric

+## Data Redirection

+Standard stream is essential for effectively handling input and output

+There are 3 standard streams:
+1.

+## Environment Variables

 ## How to rent a Virtual Machine from AWS? ☁️